|

 The exceptions are the likes of The Original Dixieland Jazz Band, making their recording debut in 1917, consisting of cornet, trombone, clarinet, piano & drums.

-Novelty groups, such as the Six Brown Brothers, all playing various saxophones.
+Also novelty groups, such as the Six Brown Brothers, all playing

 Anything went, really.
 But then in 1920, Paul Whiteman in America asked his friend and colleague, Ferde Grofe, to try and get it down on paper for an orchestra.
 He set the standard, really; Whiteman's orchestra consisted of 2 trumpets, trombone, 3 saxes, violin, piano, banjo, tuba and drums.
 This became the normal orchestration for a dance band or orchestra for the next twenty years!
 The saxophone and banjo came to signify the music of this period.